233rd AAS Meeting Abstract Information

 - Approximately one hour each day will be set aside for poster presentations when no other sessions are scheduled.
 The authors should be present at their poster during that time.

-- Posters may be set up starting at 8:00 am on Tuesday-Thursday and removed daily at 6:30 pm.
-Friday late posters can be set up starting at 8:00 am and taken down by 4:00 pm.
-Posters must be removed by the close of the exhibit hall at 4:00 pm on Friday.
+- Posters may be set up starting at 8:00 am on Monday-Thursday and removed daily at 6:30 pm.
+Thursday late posters can be set up starting at 8:00 am and taken down by 4:00 pm.
+Posters must be removed by the close of the exhibit hall at 4:00 pm on Thursday.
 Posters left up after this time will be recycled.

 - Poster presenters are encouraged to be at their poster during the AM coffee break and the evening poster session on the day of their presentation.